 A deep understanding of the facts around how your cloud provider is compensated is essential.
 This is a true "buyer beware" situation–most providers would be happy to see you buy an XL environment, even when you only need a medium.
 So, be sure to do your homework!

-At a high tech company like ExtraHop, I want to enable all of our engineers to do whatever the heck they need to do to make the cool stuff we sell.
-I want them romping in the fields, unfettered by mundane things like what stuff costs.
-I really do want that to happen.
-At the same time, I still have to manage the budget.
+It's the goal of everyone in IT leadership to enable engineers to do whatever the heck they need to do to make the cool stuff the company can sell.
+They should be romping in the fields, unfettered by mundane things like what stuff costs.
+We really do want that to happen.
+At the same time, budget's still have to be managed.

-It is super easy to make mistakes and forget what you have running in the cloud.
-At ExtraHop, we all realized we didn't know how to take care of our cloud environment when that first bill arrived and it was 10x higher than we thought it would be.
-Sure, our entire team turned up cool stuff and did cool things.
-But then they moved on to the next project and it never occurred to them, "Oh yeah, I'm not using that anymore, I should turn it off."
+That being said, it is super easy to make mistakes and forget what you have running in the cloud.
+We've all heard stories about when that first bill from a cloud provider arrived and it was 10x higher than we thought it would be.
+Sure, the entire engineering team turned up cool stuff and did cool things.
+But then they moved on to the next project and it never occurred to them to think, "Oh yeah, I'm not using that anymore, I should turn it off."

-The cloud should make things better.
-How do you know if it is?
+The cloud should make things better, but how do you know if it actually is?
 By benchmarking.
-Y'know, the thing you did before you started...?
+Y'know, the thing you did before you started (see item # 1 above)?
 That is what you use here to show the true benefits of your deployment.

 Use your baseline performance metrics, your current performance and the administrative effort to maintain.
 These three factors (with maybe some happy, no-downtime stats) will justify your plan.

 This is all a lot harder to do than you might imagine, but the capabilities after you've moved to the cloud will be exponential and you'll be a superhero.
 Being a superhero is good.

-To our engineers, I always say that it's the wild wild west--the possibilities are wide open!
+I always say that, for engineers, the cloud is the wild wild west--the possibilities are wide open!
 In reality, it's the wild wild west with guardrails.
-Let the wild Rumpus begin!
+So, let the wild Rumpus begin!